Calcudoku: rules, strategy, and free play

-Calcudoku — also called KenKen — is an arithmetic-and-logic puzzle on a square grid (usually 4×4 to 9×9).
+Calcudoku — also called KenKen — is an arithmetic-and-logic puzzle on a square grid (4×4 up to 7×7 in GridJoy).
 Fill every cell with a digit so each row and column contains every digit once, AND every outlined 'cage' produces its target number using the given operator (+, −, ×, ÷).
 It combines the row/column constraints of Sudoku with mental-arithmetic targets.

 THE RULES